Forex Education

 5. Morning Star

 The Morning Star pattern represents a reversal candlestick pattern that predicts hypothetical future price reversals to the upside.
-The morning star pattern consists of three candles: a large bearish candlestick, a small candle, and a bullish large candle.
+The morning star pattern consists of three sizeable bearish candlesticks, a small candle, and a large bullish candle.

 It is a positive candlestick pattern, especially when there has been a downtrend.
 This pattern is made with three sticks: a short candle, one long red candle, and one long green candle.
 The ‘Star’ will not overlap with the red and green candles.
 This pattern shows that the first-day selling pressure is subsiding with the advent of the bull market.